turbot/flowpipe/README.md

 That's it!
 You're ready to start developing.

 There are other third party tools that are required for the full development suite.
 These are not required for basic development.
 To make development easy, we have built a DevContainer that has all the required tools installed.
-See the [Developer Setup](#developer-setup) section for more details.
+See the Developer Setup section for more details.

 </details>

 <details>
 <summary>Developer Setup</summary>

-### Flowpipe Development Setup

 1. Install [Docker](https://docs.docker.com/get-docker/)